ETAAcademy/ETAAcademy-ZK-Meme/57_ReedSolomon.md

 - **Knowledge Reductions:** Where a problem instance and its proof are transformed into an equivalent new instance and proof.
 - **Interactive Oracle Reductions:** Where the prover supplies additional information (e.g., oracle string instances), and the verifier can access the prover’s messages.

 IOR’s key innovation lies in its ability to support oracle string instances and allow the verifier to interact with prover messages.
 This enables non-interactive conversion in the random oracle model via the BCS transformation.
-IOR is particularly useful in constructing accumulation schemes—these require reductions from an instance $R$ to $R_{ACC}$ and from $R^*_{ACC}$ to $R_{ACC}$ in a many-to-one manner.
+IOR is particularly useful in constructing accumulation schemes—these require reductions from an instance $R$ to $R_{ACC}$ and from $R_{ACC}^{\*}$ to $R_{ACC}$ in a many-to-one manner.
 When $R$ is NP-complete, IOR enables the construction of proof-carrying data (PCD) systems.

 #### Reed-Solomon Accumulation for Approximate Proximity Statements

 The fundamental goal of Reed-Solomon (RS) accumulation is to reduce two vector proximity claims $f_1$ and $f_2$ with respect to an RS code $C$ into a single proximity claim about a new vector $f$.
-This process combines the two proximity statements—$f_1$ close to an RS code and $f_2$ close to an RS code—into a unified claim without doubling the storage size.
+This process combines the two proximity statements— $f_1$ close to an RS code and $f_2$ close to an RS code—into a unified claim without doubling the storage size.

 Traditional methods employing random linear combinations suffer from an exponential growth in statement size, while prior work that mitigated size growth resulted in degraded proximity guarantees, reducing proximity from $\delta$ to $\delta - \varepsilon$, thereby restricting accumulation depth.
 To address this, a novel approach using quotient operations was introduced: